dysonfrost/docker-apps/vaultwarden/README.md

 Below are the instructions for updating containers via Docker Compose.

 - Update all images: `docker-compose pull`
-  - or update a single image: `docker-compose pull bitwarden`
+  - or update a single image: `docker-compose pull vaultwarden`

 - Let compose update all containers as necessary: `docker-compose up -d`
-  - or update a single container: `docker-compose up -d bitwarden`
+  - or update a single container: `docker-compose up -d vaultwarden`
 - You can also remove the old dangling images: `docker image prune`

 Please be careful, as changes in the event of a major version update could break your current configuration.